pmclanahan/basket-lib/packages/celery/docs/configuration.rst

 CELERYD_CONCURRENCY
 ~~~~~~~~~~~~~~~~~~~

-The number of concurrent worker processes/threads/green threads, executing
+The number of concurrent worker processes/threads/green threads executing
 tasks.

+If you're doing mostly I/O you can have more processes,
+but if mostly CPU-bound, try to keep it close to the
+number of CPUs on your machine.
+If not set, the number of CPUs/cores
+on the host will be used.

 Defaults to the number of available CPUs.